 The reservation process should be simple, and you should get all the help you need.
 This should apply whether you book directly with the hotel, or any other way (through the hotel's association such as Relais & Chateaux, or via a Virtuoso luxury travel agent, through a discounter like LuxuryLink, or through a booking site like Expedia or TripAdvisor (Intrigued by al the options?
 Discover 12 cool ways to get a luxury vacation for less.)

 Fast, Easy, Discreet Checkin & Checkout

 Who Wants to Wait to Check In or Check Out?

-• A luxury hotel should offer video or express checkout, and quickly settle any discrepancies on your bill
+On checkout day, a luxury hotel should offer video or express checkout and quickly settle any discrepancies on your bill.

 You Get the Room You Wanted